-Planning and operating the transportation systems of Spokane is not an insular task.
-Instead, there are many entities involved in the planning for the region's and the area around the City's future including the Washington State Department of Transportation, Spokane Transit Authority, the City of Millwood, the City of Airway Heights, the City of Spokane Valley, Spokane International Airport, Spokane County and the Spokane Regional Transportation Council.
-With continued growth expected throughout the region, these agencies must collaborate effectively to maximize investment efficiencies and identify solutions beyond what the City of Spokane can accomplish alone to meet the transportation needs of residents and employees in the region.
+There are many entities involved in the planning for the region's and the area around the city including the Washington State Department of Transportation, Spokane Transit Authority, the City of Millwood, the City of Airway Heights, the City of Spokane Valley, Spokane International Airport, Spokane County and the Spokane Regional Transportation Council.
+With continued growth expected throughout the region, the city must collaborate effectively to maximize investment efficiencies and identify solutions beyond what the City of Spokane can accomplish alone to meet the transportation needs of residents and employees in the region.